BETALAB-team/CaRM/docs/source/discretization.rst

 follows the undisturbed seasonal ground temperature cycle rather than a fixed value.

-In multi-borehole mode the far-field boundary is updated at each timestep by the FLS thermal interference model (see :doc:`fls_methods`), which adds the inter-borehole temperature perturbation on top of the Kusuda-Achenbach baseline.
+In multi-borehole mode (with series connection or irregular spacing) the far-field boundary is updated at each timestep by the FLS thermal interference model (see :doc:`fls_methods`), which adds thevinter-borehole temperature perturbation on top of the Kusuda-Achenbach baseline.
+If the boreholes are regularly spaced and connected in parallel, the adiabatic condition will be used at mid-distance between adjacent boreholes.

 ..
 [Kusuda1965] Kusuda, T., Achenbach, P.R.
 (1965). *Earth temperature and
    thermal diffusivity at selected stations in the United States.*